chauvinSimon/IV19/README.md

 IVS allows to centralize, store and share **recorded sensor data**.
 Descriptions of the driving situations are added.
 It is then possible to **search for a specific traffic situation**.
 Convenient for **regression tests** and for **debugging**.

-I was showed how to **quickly retrieve all recorded highway scenarios** where the ego-car was driving on the **left-lane**, with a speed **higher than 110km/h**, while **taking over a truck**.
-Obviously the quality of this **tag-based search relies on annotations**.
+I was showed how to **quickly retrieve all recorded highway scenarios** where the ego-car was driving on the **left-lane**, with a speed **higher than `110km/h`**, while **taking over a truck**.
+Obviously, the quality of this **tag-based search relies on annotations**.
 They can be done online or offline.

 EasyMile and safety validation.

 I really enjoyed discussing with some of the engineers from EasyMile!
 They stressed the importance of the **development process** for **safety validation**.
 They took the example of the aviation domain where some **sensors must be made redundant** and must even originate from two different manufacturers.
 This is currently not the case for AD where, despite multi-modality in perception, there is usually one single camera per direction.
-What is more important to the safety validation authorities is **how the full system has been developed**.
+What is more important to the validation authorities is **how the full system has been developed**.
 In particular the **“safety checker”** that **runs in parallel to the driving functions** must have been **developed independently** of these driving functions, by an **independent team**.

 ## Conclusion

 Tom Vöge ended his keynote with a **gentle joke to EasyMile**.
-He mentioned the EU-funded project [parkshut](https://staff.washington.edu/jbs/itrans/parkshut.htm) to was developing an AD shuttle service.
+He mentioned the EU-funded project [parkshut](https://staff.washington.edu/jbs/itrans/parkshut.htm) that developed an AD shuttle service.
 The park shuttle was released to the public in April 1999.
 He said:

 > “Twenty years later we are still at the same point with AD: demonstration”.